vectordotdev/vector/website/docs/reference/sources/file.md

 ### multiline

-Multiline parsing configuration.
+Multiline parsing configuration (per file).
 If not speicified, multiline parsing is disabled.
+See [ Multi-Line Messages](#-multi-line-messages) for more info.

 <Fields filters={false}>